ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 Fix the expiry date in credit card
 Add header to every page
-Lock down non assignment related endpoints to admin only General tidy up
+Lock down non assignment related endpoints to admin only Why does the home page "find reference" box auto populate?
+General tidy up